15 Best Things to Do in Palm Beach

 11. Visit Whale Beach

-Situated just south of Palm Beach facing Dolphin Bay, Whale Beach is a picturesque, 600 metres long strip of sand with a relatively quiet and pleasantly secluded atmosphere.
+Situated south of Palm Beach and facing Dolphin Bay, Whale Beach is a beautiful 600-metre-long stretch of sand with a relatively quiet and secluded atmosphere.

-Whale Beach has a beautiful round shape and is surrounded by two impressively high sandstone headlands; Careel head at the southern end and Little Head at the north end of the beach.
+Whale Beach has a beautiful round shape and is surrounded by two prominent headlands: Careel Head at the southern end and Little Head at the north end of the beach.

 Whale Beach has its own surf life saving club that was formed in 1937 and has a recognisable clubhouse with BBQ deck, function room, a gym, change rooms, first aid room, and gear sheds.